COLDWATER COUNSELING CENTER

 1. Those working as staff therapists at Coldwater Counseling Center must be in some form of analysis or depth psychotherapy acceptable to CCC that helps them monitor their own psychological issues and their countertransference reactions to patients.

 4. Supervision is offered to Coldwater Counseling Center therapists for CCC patients at a reduced rate.
 Frequency of supervision of licensed therapists is determined by the CCC supervisor and the therapist on the basis of caseload size and the intensity of the work with patients.
 Frequency of supervision for intern associates must follow the requirements of the State of California.
+CCC arranges to pay its supervisors (who are generally Jungian analysts as well as licensed therapist) at an affordable rate that reflects our sliding scale policies.

 5. There are no other fees charged to licensed therapists or intern/associates.